MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-usage-rights.md

 Similarly, by default, unprotected [Office documents](https://support.office.com/article/bb643d33-4a3f-4ac7-9770-fd50d95f58dc#FileTypesforIRM) that are attached to the email inherit the same permissions.
 These documents are automatically protected and when they are downloaded, they can be saved, edited, copied, and printed from Office applications by the recipients.
 When the document is saved by a recipient, it can be saved to a new name and even a different format.
 However, only file formats that support protection are available so that the document cannot be saved without the original protection.
 If you want different usage rights for an attachment, or your attachment is not an Office document that supports this inherited protection, protect the file before you attach it to the email.
 You can then assign the specific usage rights that you need for the file.

-Alternatively, you can change this protection inheritance of documents by using either of the following configuration parameters that you set with the [Exchange Online PowerShell](/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell?view=exchange-ps) command, **Set-IRMConfiguration**.
+Alternatively, you can change this protection inheritance of documents by using either of the following configuration parameters that you set with [Exchange Online PowerShell](/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell?view=exchange-ps) and the [Set-IRMConfiguration](/powershell/module/exchange/encryption-and-certificates/set-irmconfiguration?view=exchange-ps) cmdlet.
 Use these options when you don't need to retain the original protection for the document after the user is authenticated:

 - To remove the document's protection for all recipients: `Set-IRMConfiguration -DecryptAttachmentForEncryptOnly $true`.
 When these recipients open the email message, the document is not protected.